vertoforce/openvpn-docker/Readme.md

 It will set up the openvpn certificates and ask questions to sign the certificates.
 Change the volume name to something you will remember.

-`docker run --volume test:/etc/openvpn -ti openvpn /setup_openvpn.sh`
+`docker run --volume openvpn:/etc/openvpn -ti openvpn /setup_openvpn.sh`

-Now whenever running the openvpn container in prod, use the following command:
+Now whenever running the openvpn container, use the following command:

+Note that this will use the set up volume, so if you want to regenerate certificates and keys, delete the volume and start again.

-`docker run -p 1194:1194/udp --privileged --volume test:/etc/openvpn openvpn`
+`docker run -p 1194:1194/udp --privileged --volume openvpn:/etc/openvpn openvpn`

 Getting Certs